-List of differences between ext2, ext3 and ext 4 Linux file systems.
-One of the Linux interview question answered in this article!
+List of differences between ext2, ext3, and ext 4 Linux file systems.
+One of the Linux interview questions answered in this article!

 This is another Linux interview question.
-What is difference between ext2, ext3 and ext4 file systems?
+What is the difference between ext2, ext3, and ext4 file systems?
 Or Explain Linux file system ext2 vs ext3 vs ext4?
-In this article we will walk through these differences and lastly I will present you all of them in tabular format so that they are easy to quick read during your preparations.
+In this article we will walk through these differences and lastly I will present you all of them in tabular format so that they are easy to quickly read during your preparations.

 EXT2 file system

-- Its second extended file system which was created to overcome limitations of EXT file system.
+- It’s a second extended file system that was created to overcome limitations of the EXT file system.

 - Introduced in 1993 by Remy Card.
 It was the first commercial-grade filesystem for Linux

 - Fit for SD cards & USB drives since it has high performance and low writes (as journaling is not available).
 USB and SD storage are limited with write cycles hence its best fit for them.